 Given the data limitations, accurate estimates of stock abundance or biomass could not be developed.
+The Review Panel agreed that without additional information it is not possible to provide estimates of stock size or change in stock size.

 Key Sources of Scientific Uncertainty